Facundo-GP/KalmanFilter_Cpp/README.md

  <br>

-In this case,[r,p] transpose is your state vector and vk white Gaussian noise with 0 mean and 1 variance.
+In this case,[r,p] transpose is your state vector and vk white Gaussian noise with  mean 0 and variance 9.
 This model represents a linear equation.
 The objective is then estimating pk state who is supposed constant, and represents the slope of the line.

 So all you need to specify to the function is the values of C, Phi ,R and Q matrices and the prior of the state and P error matrix, who is shown in the following code: